Investment on the route down, what can go wrong!

 If you pay for advice an adviser will work out all the above for you.
 They will design you a tailored individual investment strategy.
 However, a large proportion of people do not take advice.

-Around 90% of those who don’t take advice use default funds.
-Lots of current default lifestyle funds gradually move people from growth type assets into more matching type assets.
-This is good.
+A large proportion of those who don’t take advice may use default funds.
+Lots of current default lifestyle funds gradually move people from growth type assets into more matching type assets which seems good.

 However, they have one key flaw.
 They do not know what type of matching asset may be right for you.

-- If you want to take some or all of your pot as a lump sum, then cash is the best matching asset for some, or all of your pot
+• If you want to take some or all of your pot as a lump sum, then cash may be the best matching asset for some, or all of your pot

-- If you want to use your whole pot to buy a guaranteed income at retirement, then long term bonds are the best matching asset for your whole pot.
+• If you want to use your whole pot to buy a guaranteed income at retirement, then long term bonds may be the best matching asset for your whole pot.

-- If you want to take your pots flexibly over your lifetime, then the best matching assets depend on your expected cash and income payments needed.
+• If you want to take your pots flexibly over your lifetime, then the best matching assets may depend on your expected cash and income payments you expect to take.

-Put simply, as the provider and investment manager have no idea how you expect to take your money, they cannot get this right on an individual level, they need to guess what is right.
+Put simply, as the provider and investment manager have no idea how you expect to take your money, it does not seem possible they can get this right on an individual level, they need to guess.

 As the FT points out in this article this has led to some bad outcomes.
 Many people were automatically moved into long term bonds at retirement, even though they had no intention of ever buying a guaranteed income (annuity).

 Those bonds fell in value heavily when interest rates rose.
-That was fine for those buying a now lower priced annuity, but most people were not.
-They simply had a much lower pot at retirement to take cash and/or income from because the default investment didn’t match what they planned to do.
+For those buying a now lower priced annuity, no real issue, but most people were not.
+These people simply had a much lower pot at retirement to take cash and/or income from.

 How can Guiide help?